This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Is it really fall without pumpkin muffins?
 Of course not!
 And, just because we’re cutting carbs doesn’t mean we have to give up pumpkin baked goods!
 These sugar-free, low-carb & Keto Pumpkin Spice Muffins are a delicious treat on cozy fall days that will give you your pumpkin fix without ruining your hard work.
 In this post, I show you how to make pumpkin spice muffins without sugar and grains and give you tips to make variations.

 Why make Keto Pumpkin Muffins?

 Great Fall treat

 Keto pumpkin muffins are hands down my favorite treat on brisk fall mornings.
-You could eat them on their own, or you could pair them with other keto-friendly brunch recipes like Keto French Toast Sticks with Egg Loaf or Quiche in a Bacon Cup.
+You could eat them on their own, or you could pair them with other keto-friendly brunch recipes like Keto French Toast Sticks with Egg Loaf.

 Pumpkin puree is packed with nutrients